cidscv/CSCI3230_WebDev_FinalProject_Reid_Sanusi/README.md

 to run the vite application run ```npm run dev``` in the OrderUp folder using port :3000.

-You can register your own user or use one of our test users, ```username: test password: testpass```
+You can register your own user to get started.

 The node.js server must be running in order for the vite application to access the mongoDB